-We want you to be prepared when you start your RV Adventure and in order to help with your planning, we’ve come up with this helpful Shopping List for New RV Owners.
+Are you a new RV owner?
+We want you to be prepared when you start your RV adventure and in order to help with your planning, we’ve come up with this helpful RV Gear Shopping List for you.

-This list is about products you need as part of actually buying the RV.
-These aren’t convenience items or nice to haves like some of the items in our previous blog post but tools and supplies that you simply have to have for the day to day and safe functionality for RV’ing.
-We’ll prepare a separate shopping list for living items soon.
+This list contains products that we have and use nearly every single day.
+These aren’t convenience items or nice to haves like some of the items in our previous blog post, but tools and supplies that you simply have to have for the day-to-day and safe functionality for RVing.

 Okay new RV owners, Let’s dig in.